 by Mark Konkol- 4.02.11

-looks at how the threats made on Rob and Amy Castañeda's life led them to create Beyond the Ball, and how one of the gang-bangers who burned their house has now come full circle, with his own daughter enrolled in Beyond the Ball programming.
+The Chicago Sun-Times looks at how the threats made on Rob and Amy Castañeda’s life led them to create Beyond the Ball, and how one of the gang-members who burned their house has now come full circle, with his own daughter enrolled in Beyond the Ball programming.

 CNN International Edition – 9.28.10